Divya-Jain07/Vigil/docs/api_documentation.md

 ### 4. Get Scan by ID
 - **Endpoint**: `GET /api/v1/scans/{id}`
 - **Description**: Retrieves a specific scan result by its MongoDB ID.
-Publicly accessible to allow sharing reports.
+Publicly accessible only for anonymous scans (no `userId`) to allow sharing reports; returns `403 Forbidden` if the scan belongs to a different logged-in user.

 ### 5. Get User History
 - **Endpoint**: `GET /api/v1/scans`